youennf/webrtc-insertable-streams/modifications.md

 * Used by JS RTC streams as one of the transform (with some limitations, requestIntraFrame in particular).

 Plan: define SFrameReceiverStream with the hooks that JS RTC streams expose to web page.

+#### Advantages

+A native SFrame transform has a number of advantages compared to a JavaScript specific implementation:
+* Security: a SFrame native implementation does not require exposing encryption keys to JavaScript.
+  Secure key managers built on frameworks like MLS could for instance generate CryptoKey that are not extractable.
+* Simplicity: end-to-end encryption is a known use case that is expected to be deployed widely.
+  Providing a native API will be beneficial for web developers in terms of ease of use, interoperability and maintenance.
+* Efficiency: introducing JavaScript introduces more flexibility with a potential memory cost.
+  A native SFrame implementation will allow optimizing the implementation in terms of memory and processing.

 ### JS RTC Streams
 FIXME: Need more thoughts.
 Think about moving messaging API to worklet, should we have all the APIs grouped in the controller...